Omega0x013/minergame-python/README.md

 ## Font
 The font was originally created by Chequered Ink, and was then obtained using Google Fonts for free use.

+## Screen Tearing
+On my Ubuntu system the game experienced screen tearing during normal gameplay.
+This problem did not occur on a windows environment, so I can only assume that a different software was used for backend, and that one uses V-Sync while the other does not.